 If you can’t reach agreement informally, then you will need to file a court application.
 The court will make directions regarding the conduct of the challenge, which will often require the parties to participate in a mediation under the supervision of a barrister.
 If a settlement can’t be negotiated at mediation, then the matter will go to trial and the judge will make the final decision.

-Strict time limits apply to challenging a Will, so speak with one of our lawyers as early as possible.
+Strict time limits apply to challenging a Will, so speak with one of our wills and estates lawyers in Cairns as early as possible.

 The success or failure of a Will challenge will depend on several factors, including:

-Getting Cairns Wills and Estate Lawyer involved early will improve your chances of success.
+Getting Cairns Wills and Estates Lawyers involved early will improve your chances of success.
 Contact us to find out how we can help.

 Fill out the form below and we will call you back to organise a meeting with your own Lawyer.